Top five best afternoon teas in Britain

-Country Life selects some of the best places to take afternoon tea.
+Country Life lists some of the best places in Britain to treat yourself to afternoon tea.

 It doesn't matter what the weather's like outside - afternoon tea is the perfect way to celebrate a special occasion all year round.
 We've picked some of the best places to have it in Britain.